310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 When I was a young, innocent kid, I watched those without forethought… Then I’d cry from how scary they were, and eventually it just became too much to handle.

-Ugh… Doctor Shinigami is super scary… I’m not joking around here, he’s just terrifying.[^3]
+Uuu… Doctor Shinigami[^3] is super scary… The air he gives off feels so intense that it’s just terrifying.
 {% endbubble %}

 {% bubble Midori %}
-Ahaha… Yeah, liking something doesn’t mean you’re gonna love every single thing about it…
+Ahaha… Yeah, liking something doesn’t mean you’re gonna love *every* single thing about it…

-I’m like that, too… I’m not going to be okay with anything just 'cause it’s a mascot character…
+I’m like that, too… I’m not gonna be okay with anything just 'cause it’s a mascot character…
 {% endbubble %}

 {% bubble Shinobu %}
 What!
-But I am completely fine with anything as long as it is ninja-related!
+But I am completely okay with anything as long as it is ninjas!
 I really love them, after all~♪
 {% endbubble %}

 {% bubble Kanata %}
-yes, i am also [okay] with anything as long as it is [marine animals]~♪
+yes, i am also [okay] with anything as long as it is [marine life]~♪
 {% endbubble %}

 {% bubble Midori %}
-That’s ‘cause you two are fine with just about anything…
+That’s ‘cause you two are broad-minded people who're fine with just about anything…

-I mean, you even accept and get along with someone like me, who’s always peevish about things…
+I mean, you even accept and get along with someone like me, who’s always peevish about everything…

-I’m thankful for that… That’s why I’m also gonna work a little harder for Ryuseitai…
+I’m thankful for that… That’s why I wanna work a little harder for Ryuseitai…
 {% endbubble %}

 {% bubble Tetora %}
 Ossu!
 The same goes for me!

-We gotta pump up the place with our live show today!
+Startin' by pumping up the place with our live show today!
 Nothing is impossible when we combine our powers!
 Let’s do this, let’s do this~!! ☆
 {% endbubble %}

 {% bubble Chiaki %}